 With Internet Message Access Protocol (IMAP) your email is accessible from any device that uses the internet.
 Your email stays on the server are privy to vital information about all the emails in your inbox.
 Whenever you download the email, it will only be temporary and will not be stored on whatever device you are using at the time.
 Once there’s internet, you have access to your email.

 The con however is that accessing your emails will be a pain if the internet is slow or working on and off.
 You are able to grab a couple weeks worth of emails for local storage, but not attachments or images.
 Searching through your older messages may prove difficult without the internet.
+Sometimes you may want to consider monitoring an email provider for reliability too, using a service like Dot-Com Monitor or a free provider such as one on this list.

 Time to choose